2024 Pacific typhoon season: Retirement

-At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the names Ewiniar, Yagi, Krathon, Trami, Kong-rey, Toraji, Man-yi and Usagi would be retired from the naming lists, and they will never be used again for another typhoon name.
-Additionally, the name Jebi was also retired due to its pronunciation being identical to that of a derogatory word in Croatian.
-The replacement names will be announced in early 2026.
-With nine names retired, this surpassed the previous record for the number of typhoon names retired after a single season – six, held by the 2022 season.
+At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the names Ewiniar, Yagi, Krathon, Trami, Kong-rey, Toraji, Man-yi, and Usagi would be removed from the naming lists due to the number of deaths and amount of damages each one caused, and they will not be used again for another typhoon name.
+Additionally, the name Jebi was also retired due to its similar pronunciation to the derogatory word in Croatian.
+In 2026, they were replaced by Tirou, Tomo, Narae, Burapha, Hoaban, Koki, Gaeguri, Dim-sum, and Hebi respectively.

-Other names

-If a tropical cyclone enters the Western Pacific basin from the Eastern and Central Pacific basin (west of 180°E), it will retain the name assigned to it by the National Hurricane Center (NHC) and Central Pacific Hurricane Center (CPHC).
-The following storms were named in this manner.